 Hitting Rock Bottom

-Weird phrase, when you think about it.
+Weird phrase, when you think about it; hitting rock bottom.
 But really, what does hitting rock bottom mean?
-It means you dug, or fallen, as far as the rock foundation in the ground.
+It means you dug, or fell, as far as the rocky layer in the ground.
 For me, it means, I’ve hit a point in this part of my life where the only place left to go is up.
 Or in some cases, looking up and waiting for God to drop down a ladder and get me out of the mess I’ve created for myself.
 It’s not easy to admit I messed up.
 More than I like to admit, it’s not that simple, though.
-Sometimes I screw up so bad, I truly believe that this will be the last time He reaches out to me.
+Sometimes I screw up so bad, that I truly believe that this will be the last time He reaches out to me.